f4grx/sys11/README.md

 This is a development board for the 68hc11 microcontroller.

-The goal is to build a robus, simple, reliable, and repairable computer from scrap, similar to what collapseOS is seeking.
+The goal is to build a robust, simple, reliable, and repairable computer from scrap, similar to what collapseOS is seeking.

 CPU: 68HC11A0, the most basic one.
 This is what I found in my drawer, and is